muarshad01/Quran_Progress/al_kahf/notes01.md

 * All stories of prophet Nuh AS, which Christian tell us, are from Torah!
-* Adam AS -- Nuh AS --Ibrahm AS -- Musa AS -- Issa AS -- Prophet Muhammad PBUH
+* Adam AS -- Nuh AS -- Ibraham AS -- Moses AS -- Jesus AS -- Prophet Muhammad PBUH

 ***